ogorgun41/h1b-visa-multivariate-analysis/README.md

-This project analyzes multivariate trends in H-1B visa applications from FY2021 to FY2024 using real-world datasets Multivariate analysis of H-1B visa applicants from FY2021–FY2024 is conducted It explores patterns in demographics, job titles, wages, visa classes, and processing outcomes using Python-based data science workflows and Tableau's storytelling.
+This project analyzes multivariate trends in H-1B visa applications from FY2021 to FY2024 using real-world datasets Multivariate analysis of H-1B visa applicants from FY2021–FY2024 is conducted It explores patterns in demographics, job titles, wages, visa classes, and processing outcomes using Python-based data science workflows and Tableau's storytelling

 ---